Legal Guide

 OSHA regulations mandate specific training requirements for construction workers based on their roles, tasks, and exposure to hazards.
 These requirements appear in OSHA standards 29 CFR 1926 (Construction) and 1910 (General Industry), which outline employer obligations to provide a safe workplace through comprehensive training.
 As such, proper training serves as a critical protective factor in construction workers’ safety.

-If your injuries were caused by a lack of proper training on a construction site, certain parties are liable to damages owed to you, whether by worker’s compensation or a personal injury claim.
+If your injuries were caused by a lack of proper training on a construction site, certain parties involved in construction site accidents may be liable for damages owed to you, whether through workers’ compensation or a personal injury claim.

 Contact a Personal Injury Attorney Today

-At Porter Law Group, our experienced construction accident attorneys understand the complex legal issues surrounding training-related injuries.
+At Porter Law Group, our experienced construction accident attorneys understand the complex legal issues surrounding training-related injuries and other construction site accidents..
 We thoroughly investigate each case to identify all potentially liable parties and work tirelessly to secure the maximum compensation for our clients.

 Call us at 833-PORTER9 or email info@porterlawteam.com to schedule your free, no-obligation consultation.
 Remember, we work on a contingency fee basis – you pay nothing unless we win your case.
 Don’t let improper training injuries define your future – reach out today and let us help you secure the compensation you deserve.